-- Senior acting students scheduled to perform in a departmental public exercise will be expected to attend rehearsals, either online or in person depending on the Instructor's schedule.
+- Senior acting students scheduled to perform in a departmental public exercise will be expected to attend rehearsals.
 Rehearsals for final presentations and public exercises are scheduled well in advance; students must arrange their university and work schedules so as not to conflict with them.
 Students must attend ALL scheduled rehearsals. - Any student who repeatedly misses rehearsals, arrives late, or fails to rehearse adequately will be asked to withdraw from the course (see Attendance note, above). - As many of our classes are physical in nature, students are asked to wear comfortable clothing.
-Even if a class is scheduled on-line, there will be physical work required.
-If there are limitations due to the student's remote environment, adjustments should be made with the instructor in advance. - No eating, chewing gum, or wearing a mask during on-line work. - In a presentation environment, student actors, like professionals, are expected to provide their own basic makeup supplies where required.
+In the event an occasional class is scheduled online, there will still be physical work required.
+If there are limitations due to the student's remote environment, adjustments should be made with the instructor in advance. - In a presentation environment, student actors, like professionals, are expected to provide their own basic makeup supplies where required.
 ABSOLUTELY NO SHARING OF MAKEUP will be allowed due to the potential health risks. - Senior acting students scheduled to perform in a departmental public exercise are asked not to modify their hair colour or style without first checking with the instructor/director. - When attending classes, rehearsals or labs in the Theatre building, outdoor footwear must be removed before entering ANY of the Studios: 0T09 (Concourse Studio), 0T19 (Mime Lab), 1T15 (Theatre), 2T05 (2nd Floor Studio), 2T15 (Movement Studio).
 We suggest you bring suitable dance shoes or slippers to wear if working in one of these spaces.
 Your professors will monitor and enforce this regulation in order to preserve the integrity of the special flooring in these rooms.
-Please respect this rule. - Students attending rehearsals or labs in the Theatre building are not allowed to bring props, costumes, or furnishings to support in-person scene presentations for health and hygiene reasons. - Students attending rehearsals or labs in the Theatre building MUST NOT move existing furnishings from their current locations.
+Please respect this rule.

+• Students attending rehearsals or labs in the Theatre building MUST NOT move existing furnishings from their current locations.

-STUDENT PARTICIPATION POLICY & COURSE CONTENT NOTE
+STUDENT PARTICIPATION POLICY